-From September 2015 to June 2017, CT was appointed to support County Sports Partnership Network's ‘Good to Great Board Training and Development Programme'.
+Our work with the County Sports Partnership Network From September 2015 to June 2017, CT was appointed to support the County Sports Partnership Network’s ‘Good to Great Board Training and Development Programme’.

-We worked with County Sports Partnerships (CSPs) Board members from across the 44 regional county sports organisations, to improve their skills and knowledge on Board governance issues.
+We worked with County Sports Partnership (CSP) board members from across the 44 nationwide county sports organisations, Radojka Miljevic Partner, Campbell Tickell If you would like to read more of our case studies, click here to improve their skills and knowledge of governance issues.

 The programme comprised of: